apache/zeppelin/docs/interpreter/pig.md

 foreach c generate group as category, COUNT($1) as count;
 ```

 Data is shared between `%pig` and `%pig.query`, so that you can do some common work in `%pig`, and do different kinds of query based on the data of `%pig`.
+There's one pig tutorial note in zeppelin for your reference.